Dwarf Fortress: Legends mode

 At any time, the player can create an XML dump in which players can examine history outside of the game.
 Similarly, players can export detailed maps that show world details such as biome boundaries, rainfall and drainage.
-These XML files and map images can be used in third party software to view the generated world and its history in a more user friendly and comprehensive interface.
+These XML files and map images can be used in third-party software to view the generated world and its history in a more user-friendly and comprehensive interface.

 History

 Early development (2002–2006)

-One of Tarn and Zach Adams' early works was a text based adventure game called dragslay, written in the BASIC language and influenced by Dungeons and Dragons.
+One of Tarn and Zach Adams' early works was a text based adventure game called dragslay, written in the BASIC language and influenced by Dungeons & Dragons.
 This was the brothers' first fantasy project.
 In high school, Tarn Adams taught himself the C programming language and developed it further. dragslay would later have an important influence on Dwarf Fortress.
-Adams explained his interest in fantasy games, that he had grown up "surrounded by that sort of thing...along with generic sci-fi, generic fantasy is part of our heritage."
+Adams explained his interest in fantasy games, that he had grown up "surrounded by that sort of thing ... along with generic sci-fi, generic fantasy is part of our heritage."
 Years later, before entering graduate school in mathematics, Adams began working on a project he called Slaves to Armok: God of Blood.
 It was named after a deity in dragslay, originally named for a variable "arm_ok"—which counted the limbs the player still had attached.
-This new project was a two-dimensional (would later have 3D graphics) isometric fantasy role-playing game in which the player encountered and fought goblins.
+This new project was a two-dimensional (later to have 3D graphics) isometric fantasy role-playing game in which the player encountered and fought goblins.

 Adams took some time off Armok to work on small side-projects, and another one which would inspire Dwarf Fortress was Mutant Miner.
-It was turn-based loosely inspired by a game called Miner VGA.
-Mutant Miner involved the player digging underneath buildings, searching for ores and fighting monsters, and carrying radioactive "goo" back to the surface for application in growing extra limbs and gaining other abilities.
+It was turn-based, loosely inspired by a game called Miner VGA.
+Mutant Miner involved the player digging underneath buildings, searching for ores, fighting monsters, and carrying radioactive "goo" back to the surface to grow extra limbs and gain other abilities.
 Adams was dissatisfied with only having a single miner, and the game began to lag because it was turn-based.
 Adams said:

 [I]nstead of rewriting the game, I thought, well maybe it should be dwarves instead.
 And it should be real-time to combat the [lag] problem.
 Now, you'd be digging out minerals in a mountain, combating threats inside, and making little workshops.
 Then I thought, well, how should the high score list work?
 We really like to keep records of plays.
 Not just high score lists, but expansive logs.
 So we'll often try to think of ways to play with the idea.
 This time, the idea was to let your adventurer come into the fortress after you lose and find the goblets you've made, and journals it generates.